adibarra/enchant-tweaker/README.md

 ## Installation
 Client-side install is recommended but not required.
-Some non-critical visual QOL improvements and tweaks need to be installed on the client to work properly.
-This means that vanilla clients can join servers with the mod installed and not have any issues.
+Some non-critical visual QOL tweaks need to be installed on the client to work properly.

 |              | Client-Side  | Server-Side  |
 |:------------:|:------------:|:------------:|